albertvaka/yakuake-gnome-extension/README.md

 A simple extension that lets you:
 - Configure a keyboard shortcut to open/close Yakuake in Gnome.
-- Make sure the Yakuake window appears focussed and on top, bypassing the focus steal prevention on Wayland (happens ony when using XWalyand).
+- Make sure the Yakuake window appears focussed and on top, bypassing the focus steal prevention on Wayland (happens only when Yakuake runs on XWalyand).

 #### Installation